xSardine/AMQ-Stuff/Party_Rank_Tools/README.md

 If the players `ranked` the songs, then you need to use `process_party_rank_stats.py`, otherwise, if they `rated` the songs, you need to use `process_party_rate_stats.py`

-Place the `PR final sheets` you want stats from in the same folder as the script.
+Place the `PR final sheets` in the same folder as the script.
 Open the script with an editor and put the right amount of people in the `NB_PLAYERS` variable.

 You can then start the script and it will output a .txt file and an image in that same folder.